GayPizzaSpecifications/irc.dart/README.md

 # Dart IRC

-The Beautiful IRC Libary for Dart that WORKS!
+The Beautiful IRC Library for Dart that WORKS!